Paujn/UnifiAutoAdopt/README.md

 # UnifiAutoInformer
-Script for automatic adoption of devices inside a network.
+Script for automatic adoption of Unifi devices inside a network.